LSI-UniKonstanz/MeTrEx/README.md

 ## HOW TO USE:

 In the provided data you find a topology file 'topology_6PMB.pdb' which can be loaded with any of the trajectory files of the type '.xtc', e.g.: '100_frames.xtc'.
-Depending on your computer's available memory and processor capabilities, the computation time for the first visuali- sation differs.
+Depending on your computer's available memory and processor capabilities, the computation time for the first visualisation differs.
 It might take a few seconds for small files and up to hours for the larger files.
 Therefore it might be best to start exploring smaller files first.
 If you reduce the file size as a preprocessing step, the program will save a reduced file as 'reducedData.xtc'.
 For the exploration you can add a mapping, customize your visualizations by choosing different colors or a different colormap.
 You can also change the surface abstraction, by changing the calculation properties or don't show an abstraction at all (= use positions of the phosphorus atoms).

 1. Open Files:
 Menu > File > Open